mail this page

 The critical point is to first understand what you want to secure - or rather what threat level you want to secure against.
 This will be very different if you run a root server vs running a modest in-house DNS serving a couple of low volume web sites.

 The term DNSSEC is thrown around as a blanket term in a lot of documentation.
-This is not correct.
-There are at least three types of DNS security, two of which are - relatively - painless and DNSSEC which is - relatively - painful.
+This greatly over simplifies the range of security solutions that are available.
+There are at least three types of DNS security, two of which are - relatively - painless and what is increasing just called DNSSEC which is - relatively - painful.

 Security is always an injudicious blend of real threat and paranoia - but remember just because you are naturally paranoid does not mean that they are not after you!

 In order to be able to assess the potential threats and the possible counter-measures it is first and foremost necessary to understand the normal data flows in a DNS system.
 Diagram 1-3 below shows this flow.

 Every data flow (each RED line above) is a potential source of threat!.
 Using the numbers from the above diagram here is what can happen at each flow:

 |(1)||Zone Files||File Corruption (malicious or accidental).
 Reading private zone files, configuration files and logs to expose hidden devices.
 Local threat.
 Mitigated by good System Administration practices.|